Iterators

 • You can parallelize your code with minimal changes using rayon.

 The first point is not in vain - the original snippet has a bug in the upper bound, since 0..=v.len() is inclusive!
+It should have been 0..v.len().

 Iterator chains workflow advice